Cyberbullying: Learn the Signs

-Cyberbullying is Hard to Notice – Because teachers and parents may not overhear or see cyberbullying taking place, it is harder to recognize.
+Cyberbullying is Hard to Notice.
+Because teachers and parents may not overhear or see cyberbullying taking place, it is harder to recognize.
 Some warning signs to notice include:

 Many of the warning signs that cyberbullying is occurring happen around a child’s use of their device.
 Some of the warning signs that a child may be involved in cyberbullying are: